pytorch/pytorch/docs/source/notes/faq.rst

 some Python subprocesses are still alive.
 You may find them via ``ps -elf | grep python`` and manually kill them with ``kill -9 [pid]``.

+.. _dataloader-workers-random-seed:

 My data loader workers return identical random numbers
 -------------------------------------------------------
 You are likely using other libraries to generate random numbers in the dataset.
 For example, NumPy's RNG is duplicated when worker subprocesses are started via ``fork``.
-See :class:`torch.utils.data.DataLoader`'s document for how to properly set up random seeds in workers.
+See :class:`torch.utils.data.DataLoader`'s document for how to properly set up random seeds in workers with its :attr:`worker_init_fn` option.

 .. _pack-rnn-unpack-with-data-parallelism: